 The annual Martin Luther King Holiday Food Drive is a community action program that engages Granville citizens in a shared mission and exposes young people to the power and importance of service.
-Over the past six years, the Drive has provided the Food Pantry Network of Licking County with food and funds equivalent to more than 300 tons of food and rallied more than 1300 volunteers (many of them students) from across the community.
+Over the past seven years, the Drive has provided the Food Pantry Network of Licking County with food and funds equivalent to more than 300 tons of food and rallied more than 1300 volunteers (many of them students) from across the community.
 The Granville Community Foundation is proud to provide a grant to offset the Food Drive’s marketing costs.
 Learn more about the Martin Luther King Holiday Food Drive.

 Licking County Family YMCA

 The Granville Community Foundation is proud to provide support for All For One Camp, a genuine inclusive summer day camp for children with developmental disabilities.
 All For One Camp is unique in that children with physical, mental, or social disabilities are given the opportunity to attend and participate in an outdoor camp atmosphere along with peers without disabilities attending the Summer Day Camp.
-In the summer of 2017, twenty percent of All For One participants were from Granville.

 Licking County Health Department